-The Plenty Simple pattern, Quality Chore Time pattern, and Favor for the Future pattern are taken from Ways of Everyday World-Making (Ogo, Iba et al., 2018), and the Room for Trials pattern is taken from Active Learning Patterns for Teachers (Iba and Utsunomiya, 2018).
+The PLENTY SIMPLE pattern, QUALITY CHORE TIME pattern, and FAVOR FOR THE FUTURE pattern are taken from Ways of Everyday World-Making [30], and the ROOM FOR TRIALS pattern is taken from Active Learning Patterns for Teachers [35].

 Pattern Name, Introduction, and Pattern Illustration Pattern Description (Context / Problem / Solution) Pattern Language Plenty Simple Make your life less complex.
 You want to do well in both working and parenting.
 In this context, when you have limited time and are unable to do your work or housework with the quality you hoped for, you end up stressed and wishing you had done things better.
 Therefore, if you are able to properly finish the important things, it is okay to postpone other things.
-Ways of Everyday World- Making

-Quality Chore Time Working together can turn chore time into quality family time.
+Ways of Everyday World- Making Quality Chore Time Working together can turn chore time into quality family time.
 In your daily life, small things take up a lot of your time.
 In this context, if you focus on every small thing and try to tackle each one of them, you may become preoccupied and end up failing in the necessary things.
 Therefore, re-evaluate what is necessary and be sure to make your actions, plans and environment as simple as possible.
 Ways of Everyday World- Making Favor for Future Do what you can while you can.
 How busy you are depends on the state of your work and family.
 In this context, when busy times at home and work overlap, you end up not being able to achieve the things you can usually do.
 Therefore, if you have even a little spare time, use that time to finish things in advance.
-Ways of Everyday World- Making Room for Trials You want to develop a new way of teaching to promote the active learning of students.
-In this context, there are already too many things to teach and there is not enough time to teach additional things in class.
-Therefore, capture the whole picture of the teaching curriculum provided, order your teaching priorities, and focus on what you really have to teach in class, so that you can spare time for additional challenges.
-Active Learning Patterns for Teachers
+Ways of Everyday World- Making

-13. Try Incorporating the Future so that you will be prepared for any future.
+4.13 Try Incorporating the Future so that you will be prepared for any future.

 It is unclear how long the risk of infection from COVID-19 will continue.
 Therefore, imagine possible "future scenarios" about what kind of changes will be possible in the next few years, and try to think of plans and methods to help you get through if any of them were to become reality.
-The idea of "scenario planning" (Schwartz, 1991; Heijden, 1996) is helpful in doing this.
+The idea of "scenario planning" [43, 44] is helpful in doing this.
 When thinking about the future, people usually try to make a prediction about what will happen and they care about whether that prediction comes true.
 However, scenario planning is a bit different.
 In scenario planning, you predict multiple likely future scenarios and think about your current decisions in consideration of them all.
 Rather than focusing on one future, formulate policies, strategies, directions, and plans so that you will be okay in any future.
 In this way, prepare for any changes that may occur.